How to Legalize Singapore Documents for Use in Vietnam

 Option 1: Consular legalize documents in Singapore

-Processing time: From 5 business days.
+Processing time: From 3 to 4 business days.

 Required Result: A Vietnamese consular legalization stamp affixed to the back of the document.

-Result pickup: Available on-site or via postal service.
+Result pickup: Available on-site.

 Option 2: Legalize documents in Vietnam